dajobe/redland-forge/build-redland-spec.md

-# Build Redland TUI - Remaining Work
+# Redland Forge - Remaining Work

 ## Overview

-This document outlines the remaining work for the build-tui system.
+This document outlines the remaining work for the redland-forge system.
 The major refactoring has been completed with significant improvements in modularity, testability, and maintainability.

 ## Current Status